Nov 10, 2021

 So this line is the one that I these two lines are the two products that we entered prior.

-So what I'm going to do, so I'm going to just delete everything, except for C afterward, how do I unselect that first one, delete everything, tweet this.
+So what I'm going to do, so I'm going to just delete everything, except for C afterward, how do I unselect that first one, delete everything, and delete this.

 products on here.

 Okay, delete everything between those two rows.

 So now it just gave me the two rows that I have for these two products.